swims in the cold southern ocean waters

 Main Threats

-Bycatch in commercial tuna longline fisheries is the primary threat.
-Also threatened by climate change affecting prey distribution in southern oceans, and ocean warming which may shift its range further south.
-No targeted fishery in New Zealand waters.
+Bycatch in commercial tuna longline fisheries is primary threat.
+Also threatened by climate change affecting prey distribution in southern oceans and ocean warming which may shift range further south.

 Population

-Population trends are poorly understood due to the species' offshore habitat and low commercial value.
-It is caught occasionally as bycatch in the southern tuna fishery.
-No stock assessments have been conducted.
-Better data collection is required to determine population status.
+Population trends poorly understood due to species' offshore habitat and low commercial value.
+Caught occasionally as bycatch in southern tuna fishery.
+No stock assessments conducted.
+Better data collection required.

 Conservation Status